domiwk/didots/README.md

 ### **LLMs Inference Dependencies**
 To run **LLMs inference (Mistral, LLama3, etc... )** you need to install **ollama** from [here](https://ollama.com).

-Then install the python package
+Then install the python package as such
 ```
 pip install ollama
 ```